TomSmeets/Inspect/README.md

 Zero-overhead interface for real time Debugging and UI prototyping.

 The `inspect` tool embeds debug information into your firmware or executable, exposing types and global variables at runtime.
-The communication protocol betrween the GUI and the target is up to you and can be embedded into any existing communication protocol.
+The communication protocol between the GUI and the target is up to you and can be embedded into any existing communication protocol.
-It is kept intentially minimal to make implementation as simple as possible.
+It is kept intentionally minimal to make implementation as simple as possible.

 ## How to Use

 To start using the debug interface:
 - Reserve space for a `DEBUG_DATA` table in your firmware by defining a global array.
-- Run `inspect patch <ELF>` after building your firmware to populate this talbe with debug information.
+- Run `inspect patch <ELF>` after building your firmware to populate this table with debug information.
 - Implement the handling of the `info`, `read` and `write` commands on both the target and GUI side over any protocol you choose.

 ## The Debug Info Table

 COmpiled ELF binaries contain DWARF debug information about all types and data when compiled with `-g`.
-However this information is usually discared when flashing embedded devices.
+However this information is usually discarded when flashing embedded devices.

 The `inspect` tool extracts this DWARF data and embeds it into the normal address space as a global variable.
 At runtime, this table can be read directly from memory.

-A real-time deubgger GUI can connect to the target over a pre-existing custom protocol (e.g., Serial, Bluetooth, Ethernet, ...) and read this debug information using memory read commands.
+A real-time debugger GUI can connect to the target over a pre-existing custom protocol (e.g., Serial, Bluetooth, Ethernet, ...) and read this debug information using memory read commands.
-With this information the GUI knows exactly where each variable is located and can display a live view of variables and thier values.
+With this information the GUI knows exactly where each variable is located and can display a live view of variables and their values.

 ### Reserving space for the debug data